Nellie Bly: Around the world and general impact

 Just over seventy-two days after her initial departure, Bly arrived in New York on January 25, 1890, completing her circumnavigation of the globe.
 She had traveled alone for almost the entire journey.
 Bly was not the only woman attempting to circumnavigate for newspaper sensation: Elizabeth Bisland Wetmore was attempting the journey in the opposite direction, for the Cosmopolitan.
 Bly's journey was a world record, though it only stood for a few months, until George Francis Train lowered it to 67 days.

+Prior to setting forth on her round the world challenge in 1889, Bly wrote an article for the World on learning to ride a bicycle.

 Novelist

 After the fanfare of her trip around the world, Bly quit reporting and took a lucrative job writing serial novels for publisher Norman Munro's weekly New York Family Story Paper.
 The first chapters of Eva The Adventuress, based on the real-life trial of Eva Hamilton, appeared in print before Bly returned to New York.
 Between 1889 and 1895 she wrote eleven novels.
 As few copies of the paper survived, these novels were thought lost until 2021, when author David Blixt announced the discovery of 11 lost novels in Munro's British weekly The London Story Paper.
 In 1893, though still writing novels, she returned to reporting for the World.